citp/privacy-policy-historical/f/fo/foo/footyroom.com.md

-> *The following text is extracted and transformed from the footyroom.com privacy policy that was archived on 2013-09-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130908011246id_/http%3A//footyroom.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the footyroom.com privacy policy that was archived on 2014-02-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140221080424id_/http%3A//footyroom.com/privacy-policy.html) for the most accurate reproduction.*

 # FootyRoom Privacy Policy

-Updated October 10th, 2010
+Updated February 4th, 2014

 This Privacy Policy describes how FootyRoom and its subsidiaries treat personal information when you use our services, including information provided when you use the FootyRoom Website.